anathonic/The-Cpp-Programming-Language/README.md

 * Polymorphism

 ### 5. What is an object in C++?
-##### An object is an instance of a class with the class's own methods or procedures <br> and data variables.
+An object is an instance of a class with the class's own methods or procedures <br> and data variables.

 ### 6. What is class in C++?
-##### A class is a user-defined data type that we can use in our program, and it works <br> as an object constructor, or a "blueprint" for creating objects.
+A class is a user-defined data type that we can use in our program, and it works <br> as an object constructor, or a "blueprint" for creating objects.

 ### 7. What is the inheritance in C++?
-##### Inheritance is one of the main features of object-oriented programming in C++, <br> allowing us to inherit another class's properties.
+Inheritance is one of the main features of object-oriented programming in C++, <br> allowing us to inherit another class's properties.

 ### 8. What is meant by abstraction in C++?
-##### Data abstraction refers to providing only essential information to the outside <br> world and hiding their background details.
+Data abstraction refers to providing only essential information to the outside <br> world and hiding their background details.

 ### 9. What is Encapsulation in C++?
-##### Encapsulation is an Object Oriented Programming concept that binds together <br> the data and functions that manipulate the data, and that keeps both safe from <br> outside interference and misuse.
+Encapsulation is an Object Oriented Programming concept that binds together <br> the data and functions that manipulate the data, and that keeps both safe from <br> outside interference and misuse.

 ### 10. What is Polymorphism in C++?
-##### What is Polymorphism in C++?
+What is Polymorphism in C++?
 Polymorphism in C++ means, the same entity <br>(function or object) behaves differently in different scenarios.

-### 11. What is Vector in STL?
+### 11. What is a Vector in STL?
-##### Vectors are the same as dynamic arrays with the ability to resize itself automatically <br> when an element is inserted or deleted, with their storage being handled automatically <br> by the container.
+Vectors are the same as dynamic arrays with the ability to resize itself automatically <br> when an element is inserted or deleted, with their storage being handled automatically <br> by the container.

-### 12. What is List in STL?
+### 12. What is a List in STL?
-##### Lists are sequence containers that allow non-contiguous memory allocation. <br> As compared to vector, the list has slow traversal, but once a position has been <br> found, insertion and deletion are quick.
+Lists are sequence containers that allow non-contiguous memory allocation. <br> As compared to vector, the list has slow traversal, but once a position has been <br> found, insertion and deletion are quick.

-### 13. What is Map in STL?
+### 13. What is a Map in STL?
-##### Maps are associative containers that store elements in a mapped fashion. <br> Each element has a key value and a mapped value.
+Maps are associative containers that store elements in a mapped fashion. <br> Each element has a key value and a mapped value.
 No two mapped values <br> can have the same key values.

 ### 14. What is a Constructor?
-##### A constructor is a member function taht is invoked whenever we create an object, <br> it has the same name as that of the class. <br> There are 2 types of constructors:
+A constructor is a member function taht is invoked whenever we create an object, <br> it has the same name as that of the class. <br> There are 2 types of constructors:
 * Default constructor
 * Parameterized constructor